jy222bz/boxinator/README.md

 5. #### Use the application:
   -  At this stage, the applications should be up and running.

-___
+6. #### Test Suite in the frontend:
+    - To run the test, run the command line `npm run test`

+7. #### Test Suite in the backend:
+    - To run the test, run the class `CostCalculatorTests` that contains the tests, which is located in the Test Folder.

-6. #### Further Information:
+8. #### Further Information:
    - The solution is documented according to the conventions.
    - The solution follows the MVC pattern.
    - The AddBox View does not provide any type of blue color.
    - The Color Component can be expanded to contain a wide range of colors.
    - The List View can sort the information according to any of these columns: name, cost, and weight.
 The sorting can be conducted in both orders; Ascending order and Descending order.
 The latter can be achieved by clicking on the header column.
-   - The Reducer is used in the following manner: the Listboxes View initially will make a Get request to get the data from the database and display it, and it will save the same date in the store.
-The AddBox view will update the state of the Reducer when a new insertion occurs.
+   - Redux is used in the following manner: the Listboxes View initially will make a Get request to get the data from the database and display it, and it will save the date in the store.
+The AddBox View will update the state of the Reducer when a new insertion occurs.
 Subsequently, the Listboxes View will check the state; if there is no update, it will display the data stored in the store, but if there is an update, it will make a new Get request to display the latest data and update the store also.
-The purpose is to avoid making costly and unnecessary Get requests when necessary.
+The purpose is to avoid making costly and unnecessary Get requests when possible.
-   - There are two Test Suites; one in the backend soource file and the other in the frontend source file.
    - There are DEMO images along with the solution that show the application running and demonstrating its features and results.

-7. #### DEMO:
+9. #### DEMO:
    - The AddBox View that supports a hashed URL and it does not provide any blue colors.
    ![image info](https://github.com/jy222bz/boxinator/blob/master/DemoImages/addbox.png)
    - The Add Box View: invalid input is provided and a toast message is shown displaying the source of error, for a brief amount of time.